luckykluther02/Quickkart_MVC/README.md

 Quickkart is an e-commerce web application, which retails in various dailylife products.
 This application allows viewing various products available to the registered users who can add desired products to cart and purchase instantly using different payment methods.
 This also provides an easy access to Administrators and customer to view placed orders.

 ## Technologies:
-This is a web-based application which is developed in Angular having SQl server as backend.
+This is a web-based application which is developed using ASP.NET MVC having SQl server as backend.
-Database Design - Microsoft SQL Server Management Studio 2018 Languages/Framework - C#, ADO.NET, ASP.NET, LINQ
+Database Design - Microsoft SQL Server Management Studio 2018 Languages/Framework - C#, ADO.NET, ASP.NET, LINQ, ASP.NET MVC
-Frontend - Angular, HTML, Bootstrap, Javascript, CSS

 ## Tools Used:
 Microsoft Visual Studio, Microsoft SQL server Management Studio 2018, Postman, Google Chrome.